Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Tables with fitting coefficients

 \section{Tables with fitting coefficients}

 This appendix summarizes all fit coefficients.
 Dynamical ejecta coefficients can be found in Tab.~\ref{tab:dynfit:poly} and Tab.~\ref{tab:dynfit:fit_form} for the polynomials and fitting formulae respectively.
 Disk coefficients can be found in Tab~\ref{tab:diskfit:poly} and Tab.~\ref{tab:diskfit:form} for the polynomials and fitting formulae respectively.
 The coefficients of the recommended fitting formulae, as discussed in the conclusion, are highlighted in the tables.
+Importantly, the range of the binary parameters of the datasets used for calibration ought to be taken into account when the fitting formulae are used.
+The corresponding ranges are discussed in Sec.\ref{sec:method}.